haxwithaxe/certdeploy/README.md

 * `docker_url` (optional) - The URL to the Docker API.
 Defaults to the local socket location.
 * `log_level` (optional) - The logging level.
 Options are ``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``, ``CRITICAL``.
 Defaults to ``ERROR``.  <!--DEFAULT FROM CODE - certdeploy.DEFAULT_LOG_LEVEL -->
 * `log_filename` (optional) - The path to the log file.
 Defaults to the default global log file (``/dev/stdout``).  <!--DEFAULT FROM CODE - certdeploy.DEFAULT_LOG_FILENAME -->
 * `file_permissions` (optional) - The permissions to set the cert files and lineage directories to in `destination`.
 By default the permissions are not actively set by the client.
 The CertDeploy server (SFTP client) sets the permissions with the attributes of the files from the lineage directory when it transfers them and the client moves the files that were transfered without altering the permissions.
-See
+See [File Permissions](#file-permissions)

 This is an example of a hyper simple cron job or Systemd timer run client config that just moves the certs and doesn't restart any services.
 It just moves certificates from the default `source` to `destination`.